akka/akka-quickstart-scala.g8/docs/src/main/paradox/intellij-idea.md

 ![IntelliJ](images/intellij-test-output.png)

-Similarly to run the application we right click on the file `src/main/scala/$package$/AkkaQuickstart.scala` and select `Run 'AkkaQuickstart'`:
+Similarly, to run the application we right click on the file `src/main/scala/$package$/AkkaQuickstart.scala` and select `Run 'AkkaQuickstart'`:

 ![IntelliJ](images/intellij-run-output.png)

-For more detailed information about please see the @ref:[running the application](running-the-application.md) section.
+For more detailed information, please see the @ref:[running the application](running-the-application.md) section.